rsksmart/devportal/docs/04-resources/06-guides/runes-rootstock/governance-dashboard.md

 ## Conclusion

-This guide provides a comprehensive walkthrough for building and deploying a Governance Voting Dashboard, a Next.js application that integrates with the Rootstock Network to facilitate decentralized voting using governance tokens (ERC20).
+Following this guide, you can build and deploy a fully functional Governance Voting Dashboard that supports decentralized decision-making on the Rootstock Network.

-The dApp allows users to create teams, cast votes using tokens, and manage proposals seamlessly.The frontend interaction enhances user engagement and streamers the voting process.
+This dApp enables users to create teams, manage proposals, and cast votes using governance tokens (ERC20).

-Users can easily create teams through an intuitive interface, where they input team details and invite members.
-This functionality is crucial for organizing voting groups, ensuring all stakeholders can participate effectively.
+The dApp simplifies the voting process and enhances user engagement with an intuitive interface and smooth interactions.

+Whether you're a developer looking to learn or a project leader aiming to implement decentralized governance, this guide equips you with all the tools and knowledge needed to succeed.
+Start building your dApp today and unlock the potential of transparent and efficient governance!